Global burden of disease: impacts of poor water, sanitation and hygiene

 Inadequate drinking water and sanitation are estimated to cause 502,000 and 280,000 diarrhoea deaths, respectively.
 The most likely estimate of disease burden from inadequate hand hygiene amounts to 297,000 deaths.
 In total, 842,000 diarrhoea deaths are estimated to be caused by this cluster of risk factors, which accounts for 1.5% of the total disease burden and 58% of diarrhoeal diseases.
 In children under five years old, 361,000 deaths could be prevented, representing 5.5% of deaths in that age group.

-The publications will all be available for download from the journal Tropical Medicine & International Health, and WHO is preparing a brochure to summarize the key findings and highlight policy implications.
+The publications are available for download from the journal Tropical Medicine & International Health, and WHO is preparing a brochure to summarize the key findings and highlight policy implications.

 2. Clasen T, Prüss-Ustün A, Mathers C, Cumming O, Cairncross S, Colford JM.
 Estimating the impact of unsafe water, sanitation and hygiene on the global burden of disease: evolving and alternative methods.